tuncayyaylali/tuncayyaylali/README.md

 - 🤔 I’m looking for help with: JavaScript
 - 💬 Ask me about: Local and Global Environmental Issues
 - 📫 How to reach me: tuncayyaylali@gmail.com
-- 😄 Pronouns: Atom Ant
-- ⚡ Fun fact: reading, making cheescake cakes and pastries, listening to Ramin DJAWADI and Loreena McKennitt -->
+- ⚡ Hobbies: reading, making cheescake cakes and pastries, listening to Ramin DJAWADI and Loreena McKennitt -->